- Build a well-rounded optimization team that is visible, sustainable, and efficient

 Finally, great communication skills go a long way in building an optimization culture that’s ingrained at your company.
 By communicating your program’s successes and insights, you translate the lessons from your program into meaningful data that can be applied in other parts of the organization.
 Your optimization program helps bring the voice of the customer - who she is, what her expectations are, what kind of language and imagery compels her - into decision-making processes at your company.

-Interested in learning more about building an optimization culture?
-Check out this Optimizely Workshop and Optiverse post.
+To learn more about building a culture of optimization, check out this Optimizely Workshop and Optiverse post.